 Binge drinking turns into full-blown addiction fast.
 You can get ahead of your alcohol addiction with the help of Bedrock Recovery Center.

-Our evidence-based residential treatment program helps you understand why you’re living with addiction and change your behavior, coping skills, and stress management techniques.
+Our evidence-based alcohol residential treatment program helps you understand why you’re living with addiction and change your behavior, coping skills, and stress management techniques.
 Recover today in our state-of-the-art MA facility!

 Alcohol is a serious drug linked to a long list of health issues.
-Because many social events are based around alcohol, some people believe this drug is harmless, but in the United States, alcohol causes 88,000 deaths per year.
+Because many social events are based around alcohol, some people believe this drug is harmless, but in the United States, alcohol addiction causes 88,000 deaths per year.
 It also ruins many peoples’ health, careers, and family lives.
 If you or a loved one is struggling with drinking, we can help.

 What Is Alcohol Addiction?

 Alcohol addiction is a disease that affects all kinds of people.
 Anyone can face alcoholism.
 A range of psychological, genetic, and social factors can increase the risk of alcoholism.
 If alcohol is negatively affecting you or a loved one, you should reach out.